fresheneesz/deadunitCore/README.md

 To Do
 =====

-* use `count`s to determine when a test is done instead of using `done`
- * make sure to make a note about using count in the error message about accessing results early
 * Allow actual and expected to be set as undefined (without causing them to not show up) - this would require some tricky magic
 * do something about the dependence on node.js domains (so browsers can use deadunit)
 * allow individual tests be cherry picked (for rerunning tests or testing specific things in development)